Jeremy Pena Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 12th in the league.
+- The Mariners pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mariners have a 3.55 team ERA that ranks sixth across all MLB pitching staffs.
+- The Mariners' 3.60 team ERA ranks seventh across all MLB pitching staffs.

-- The Mariners give up the second-fewest home runs in baseball (24 total, 0.8 per game).
+- Mariners pitchers combine to allow the second-fewest home runs in baseball (24 total, 0.7 per game).

-- In his most recent appearance on Sunday against the Toronto Blue Jays, the lefty went three innings, giving up five earned runs while surrendering eight hits.
+- In his most recent time out on Wednesday, the right-hander tossed six innings against the Oakland Athletics, giving up one earned run while surrendering two hits.

-- The 31-year-old has put up an ERA of 4.74, with 6.9 strikeouts per nine innings, in five games this season.
-Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.